-If you are tired of paying through the nose for all the high adrenaline activities that leave you feeling light in the head and the pocket, why not try experiencing New Zealand the cheap and natural way by trekking or hiking around Queenstown.
-If you want some time to yourself, some deep soulful conversation with a friend or if you just need to clear your head of the indulgences of the night before, then get out and try these amazing Queenstown trekking and hiking tracks that are within spitting distance of Queenstowns town centre.
+If you’re tired of paying through the nose for all the high adrenaline activities that leave you feeling light in the head and the pocket, why not try experiencing New Zealand the cheap and natural way by trekking or hiking around Queenstown.
+If you want some time to yourself, some deep soulful conversation with a friend or if you just need to clear your head of the indulgences of the night before, then get out and try these amazing Queenstown walks.

-The only expense that you could possibly incur is the transportation to the beginning of the tracks, and if you don’t have a car, you could easily hitch the distance (be sensible, hitching can be dangerous anywhere!), or catch a cab for very little.
+The only expense that you could incur is the transportation to the beginning of the tracks.

 Things to consider before going trekking or hiking